Potential Theory on Trees, Graphs and Ahlfors Regular Metric Spaces: A Metric Space, a Graph, and a Tree

-Let now $\delta\in(0,1)$ be fixed.
-Associate to each edge $(x^{-1},x)$ of $T$ ($x^{-1}$, we recall, is the parent of $x$) the weight $w(x,x^{-1})=\delta^{d(x,o)}$, where $d$ is the edge-counting distance in $T$.
 The metric $\rho_T$ on $T$ with parameter $\delta$ is defined as the length-metric associated with the weight $w$.
-The geodesics for $\rho_T$ are clearly the same as the geodesics for the edge-counting metric (actually, the poverty of the tree structure is such that all length-metrics have the same geodesics; and the edge-counting metric is a particular length metric).
+The geodesics for $\rho_T$ are clearly the same as the geodesics for the edge-counting metric.
+Actually, the poverty of the tree structure is such that all length-metrics have the same geodesics; and the edge-counting metric is a particular length metric.
 Let $\oT$ be the metric completion of $T$ with respect to $\rho_T$.
 The \it metric boundary \rm $\partial T$ of $T$ is $\oT\setminus T$, with the topology induced by the metric $\rho_T$.

 \begin{lemma} For each $\zeta$ in $\tilde{\partial}T$, consider the geodesic $\Gamma_\zeta$ as a sequence of points in $T$.
 Then,